CSE232-MSU/CSE232/syllabus.md

     </table>
 </div>

+* In order to recieve a passing grade (greater than a 0.0), you will need to earn at least 50% of the cumulative points associated with exams.
+Please ensure you prepare for exams accordingly.

 ### Exams

 There will be a midterm and a final exam.
 The midterm is worth 100 points, and the final is worth 150 points.